Context-Specific Causal Graph Discovery with Unobserved Contexts: Non-Stationarity, Regimes and Spatio-Temporal Patterns

-The output of Algo.\ \ref{algo:general_algo} is sound and complete in the following oracle-case (for details and proofs, see §\ref{apdx:core_algorithm}): \begin{thm}[Core Algorithm] Given a non-stationary model $M$ (Def.\ \ref{def:model_nonstationary_scm}\Slash{}\ref{def:model_nonstationary_scm_nonadd}), a marked independence oracle $\IStructOracleM(M)$ (Def.\ \ref{example:oracle_marked}; invoked as {\normalfont{\algMarkedIndependence{}}} in algorithm \ref{algo:RunCD}), an abstract CD-algorithm $\CDAlg$ (Def.\ \ref{def:cd_alg_abstract}; invoked as {\normalfont{\texttt{CD}}} in algorithm \ref{algo:RunCD}), which is consistent (Def.\ \ref{def:cd_alg_abstract_consistent}) on a set of models $\mathcal{M}$ including all reached states (Def.\ \ref{def:reached_states}) $\forall s\in S_T: M_s \in \mathcal{M}$ and a sound and complete on a model-class containing $M$, state-space construction (Def.\ \ref{def:state_space_construction_specification}; invoked as {\normalfont{\algConstructStateSpace{}}} in algorithm \ref{algo:general_algo}).
+The output of Algo.\ \ref{algo:core} is sound and complete in the following oracle-case (for details and proofs, see §\ref{apdx:core_algorithm}): \begin{thm}[Core Algorithm] Given a non-stationary model $M$ (Def.\ \ref{def:model_nonstationary_scm}\Slash{}\ref{def:model_nonstationary_scm_nonadd}), a marked independence oracle $\IStructOracleM(M)$ (Def.\ \ref{example:oracle_marked}; invoked as {\normalfont{\algMarkedIndependence{}}} in algorithm \ref{algo:core}), an abstract CD-algorithm $\CDAlg$ (Def.\ \ref{def:cd_alg_abstract}; invoked as {\normalfont{\texttt{CD}}} in algorithm \ref{algo:core}), which is consistent (Def.\ \ref{def:cd_alg_abstract_consistent}) on a set of models $\mathcal{M}$ including all reached states (Def.\ \ref{def:reached_states}) $\forall s\in S_T: M_s \in \mathcal{M}$ and a sound and complete, on a model-class containing $M$, state-space construction (Def.\ \ref{def:state_space_construction_specification}; invoked as {\normalfont{\algConstructStateSpace{}}} in algorithm \ref{algo:core}).

-Then algorithm \ref{algo:general_algo} terminates after a finite number of iterations and its output is a set (\ie no ordering or characterization of states by model properties is implied) which consists of precisely one graph (a $\CDAlg$ equivalence class, Def.\ \ref{def:cd_alg_abstract_target}) per $\CDAlg$-identifiable state $s\in S_T^{\CDAlg}$
+Then algorithm \ref{algo:core} terminates after a finite number of iterations and its output is a set (\ie no ordering or characterization of states by model properties is implied) which consists of precisely one graph (a $\CDAlg$ equivalence class, Def.\ \ref{def:cd_alg_abstract_target}) per $\CDAlg$-identifiable state $s\in S_T^{\CDAlg}$